Food shortages in the UK – what’s missing from supermarket shelves and why?

 Dried or canned beans are a versatile kitchen staple, with high fibre.

-Rice, grains, and pasta are complex carbohydrates that keep you fuller for longer and can help you to manage your cholesterol.
+Rice, grains, and pasta are complex carbohydrates that keep you fuller for longer and can help you manage your cholesterol.

 Canned vegetables and fruit can come in handy when there are shortages.

-Peanut butter is also an easily accessible source of protein.
+While canned tuna is an inexpensive form of good-quality protein, and peanut butter is also an easily accessible source of protein.

 Broth and stock soups are comfort foods and easy to make.